JusticeRage/Manalyze/docs/initial-configuration.rst

 Initial configuration
 *********************

 You have just downloaded Manalyze, and while it runs on your system, there are just a few more steps to follow before you can use it fully.
 Some of the plugins bundled with the program need to be configured manually.
-In most cases, all you have to do is look at ``bin/manalyze.conf`` and see if there are any values which need editing.
+When running from the source tree, look at ``bin/manalyze.conf``; when installed, the configuration file lives under ``${CMAKE_INSTALL_SYSCONFDIR}/manalyze/manalyze.conf`` (commonly ``/etc/manalyze/manalyze.conf`` or ``/usr/local/etc/manalyze/manalyze.conf``).

 VirusTotal plugin
 =================